A practical guide to choosing the perfect LED lighting for your office

 How to calculate the number of luminaires needed

-In professional projects, lighting calculation tools such as Dialux are used, which allow you to simulate the actual lighting a space will have before beginning installation; this ensures compliance with the regulations and avoids errors in the distribution of luminaires.
+For professional projects, lighting calculation tools such as DIALux are used.
+They simulate the actual lighting before installation and ensure compliance with the standard.

 Conclusion and recommended solutions

-How many lux does an office need according to regulations?
+How many lux does an office need according to the regulations?

 What colour temperature is best for working?

-Is it mandatory to comply with the EN 12464 standard in offices?
+Is compliance with EN 12464 mandatory in offices?

 Can I dim LED panels?